ghazanhaider/SAM9G20/README.md

 Reason: The EK board has 64MB ram but we have 32MB so we cannot go over 0x22000000

 ## Linux kernel

+Tested 4.4.302 and 4.19.x without any patching

+The provided dts file covers board specifics

+### Older kernels

 Trying to stay old with 2.6.x, I used 2.6.39.4 and 2.6.32.71 (The provided devicetree works tested with kernel 4.4.302)